RedTurtle/volto-feedback/README.md

 yarn add volto-feedback
 ```

-It requires https://github.com/RedTurtle/collective.feedback installed into the backend.
+It requires <https://github.com/RedTurtle/collective.feedback> installed into the backend.

+**Please consult Version and breaking changes section for more information on versions and breaking changes**

 ## Usage